-Dead zone Non-measurement zone below the process connection.
+Dead zone Non-measurement zone.

-Dielectric constant An electrical property of the product to be measured used in Radar measurement.
+Dielectric constantAn electrical property of the product to be measured used in Radar measurement.
 Also known as εr , DK and relative permittivity.
 Defines the strength of the wave reflected back to the device's signal converter.